 3. Weigh the cost and benefit of overthinking and worrying.

 If you overthink and worry about a situation, what are you gaining?
 Really think about this – often we have much more to lose by overthinking the situation.
 Step back and consider whether or not overthinking and worry will yield any benefits.

 4. Shift thoughts.

 Science proves you can only think one thought at a time.
-Additionally, we can choose to put our thoughts on something positive karma rather than over thinking and worrying.
-It’s impossible to process positive and negative thoughts at the same time period what are you going to choose to think about?
+Additionally, we can choose to put our thoughts on something positive, rather than over thinking and worrying.
+It’s impossible to process positive and negative thoughts at the same time.
+What are you going to choose to think about?